 - Uncover the pot, stir in the sliced collard greens with the rice and then cover the pot, turn off the heat and let it sit for 5 minutes.
 (This helps soften the collards.)

-- Transfer rice and collard mixture to a large bowl and stir in the black-eyed peas and 1 cup of the cheddar cheese.
+- Transfer rice and collard mixture to a large bowl and stir in the chicken, black-eyed peas and 1 cup of the cheddar cheese.
 If your mixture seems dry, add an extra ¼ cup chicken broth.

-- Sprinkle with the remaining cup of cheddar cheese and bake for another 5 minutes, until the cheese is melted.
+- Transfer to the prepared casserole dish and bake at 350 for 20 minutes.
+Sprinkle with the remaining cup of cheddar cheese and bake for another 5 minutes, until the cheese is melted.

 - Serve hot with the reserved crumbled bacon, green onions and hot sauce.
 Enjoy!